raulpy271/ValidationMethods/README.md

 # WFF Validation Methods in Haskell

-Module that has methods for validating propositional logic formulas.
+This Module uses the **Semantic Tree** and **Reduction to Absurd** methods to test the validity of propositional logic formulas and shows how these methods work.

 ## How to use